Before the “model” houses were built

 An open brook ran beside the main Bedford to Northampton road through the parkland of Turvey House and emptied into the river.
 It was crossed by a primitive bridge near the crossroads, where it now runs underground.
 The water from this brook supplied the small cottage industries in the village, such as the Lace Makers.
 It was also used as an outlet for sewage.
 It is not surprising that a report from 1832 says the village was overrun by vermin.

 The original “crude” cottages were all rented out.
-A Cottage Agreement dated 1832, in the Bedfordshire Archives, says that the rent was £6 and 10 shillings payable monthly.
+A Cottage Agreement dated 1832, in the Bedfordshire Archives, says that the rent was £6 and 10 shillings payable annually.
 One month’s notice was required from either side before vacation.
 It says, “The Tenant shall properly cultivate the garden, and keep and leave the said premises in a neat and proper state, to the satisfaction of the LANDLORD”.
 Rates were also paid by the tenant.

 “Model” cottages being planned and built